-The first U.S. Navy ship to be named for the city in Mississippi, the USS Biloxi (CL-80), was a light cruiser commissioned in 1943 that served in the Pacific during World War II.
-Like many other ships built for the Navy, the USS Biloxi contained asbestos in hundreds of her components.
-The sailors serving on the Biloxi and in the U.S. Navy risked exposure to this harmful mineral.
+The first U.S. Navy ship to be named for the city in Mississippi, the USS Biloxi (CL-80), was a light cruiser constructed with asbestos in hundreds of components.
+The Biloxi served in the Pacific during World War II.
+The sailors serving on the Biloxi and in the U.S. Navy risked exposure to this harmful asbestos and later illnesses.

 The USS Biloxi was a light cruiser, designated CL-80, a member of the Cleveland Class of cruisers used in and after World War II.
 The Cleveland ships were the most numerous cruiser class and were built to improve on the Brooklyn class of ships.